+Ticker symbol(s)
-Title of each class Ticker symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share HRZN The Nasdaq Stock Market LLC 4.875% Notes due 2026 HTFB The New York Stock Exchange 6.25% Notes due 2027 HTFC The New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: 500411110511 , 01 110 1100

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Title of each class Ticker Symbol(S) Name of eac in exchange on which registered Common Stock, par value \$0.001 per share HRZN The N asdaq Stock Market LLC 4.875% Notes due 2026 HTFB The N ew York Stock Exchange 6.25% Notes due 2027 HTFC The N ew York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
 Yes ☐ No ☒.
 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square .

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+Yes \square No \boxtimes .
+Indicate by check mark whether the registrant (1) has fit 1934 during the preceding 12 months (or for such shorter perior requirements for the past 90 days.
+Yes \boxtimes No \square . • , Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
 See the definitions of "accelerated filer," "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Accelerated filer \square Non-accelerated filer ⊠ Smaller Reporting Company □ Emerging Growth Company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).
+Large accelerated filer \square Accelerated Emerging Growth Company \square filer □ Non-acc elerated filer ⊠ Smaller Reporting Company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed control over financial reporting under Section 404(b) of the Sa issued its audit report. \Box If securities are registered pursuant to Section 12(b) of the filing reflect the correction of an error to previously issued whether the financial sta atements of the registrant included in Indicate by check mark whether any of those error correceived by any of the registrant's executive officers during the

+Documents Incorporated by Reference: Portions of the Registrant's Proxy Statement relating to the Registrant's 2024 Annual Meeting of Stockholders to be filed not later than 120 days after the end of the fiscal year covered by this Annual Report on Form 10-K are incorporated by reference into Part III of this Annual Report on Form 10-K.

+The aggregate market value of common stock held by non-affiliates of the Registrant on June 30, 2023 based on the closing price on that date of \$12.08 on the Nasdaq Global Select Market was \$382.3 million.
+For the purposes of calculating this amount only, all directors and executive officers of the